 Policy C-CT-2e: Provide incentive programs at businesses and visitor destinations that reduce automobile trips, such as secure bike parking, shower facilities, telecommuting, flexible schedules, etc. Programs may apply to existing employers as well as to new development.
-Establish measurable goals for these programs, collect data, and provide periodic reports on vehicle miles traveled in the Coastal Zone, and on program effectiveness.
+Establish measurable goals for these programs, collect data, and provide periodic reports on program effectiveness.
 (GP2020 REVISED)